Landing at Scarlet Beach: Advance on Finschhafen

 The attack was delivered but the assault companies were soon pinned down.
 "When a situation seemed desperate", historian David Dexter noted, "the Australian Army appeared to have the knack of producing a leader of the necessary character".
 Sergeant G. R. Crawford led 11 and 12 Platoons of the 2/13th Infantry Battalion in a bayonet charge on the Japanese positions covering Ilebbe Creek.
 Private A. J. Rofle, firing a Bren gun from the hip, silenced one of the Japanese posts causing the most trouble.
 He went on to silence another, but was wounded trying to take out a third.
 Crawford's furious assault swept all before it.
 One post remained on Crawford's left, which was attacked with 2-inch mortars and attacked by 8 Platoon.
 The Japanese abandoned the post and withdrew into the Salankaua Plantation.
 Rolfe and Crawford were awarded the Distinguished Conduct Medal.
 The 2/13th Infantry Battalion lost 10 killed and 70 wounded; between 80 and 100 Japanese marines died.

-The arrival of the 2/43rd Infantry Battalion meant that the 2/17th Infantry Battalion could be reassembled for the advance on Finschhafen, thus enabling the entire 20th Infantry Brigade to concentrate on that objective.
+The arrival of the 2/43rd Infantry Battalion at Scarlet Beach allowed the 2/17th Infantry Battalion to be reassembled for the advance on Finschhafen, enabling the entire 20th Infantry Brigade to concentrate on that objective.
 On 2 October the 2/17th Infantry Battalion crossed the Bumi without opposition, and found the Salankaua Plantation unoccupied.
 In mopping up the area, it captured two Japanese stragglers and killed three.
 By evening Finschhafen was in Australian hands.
 Between 22 September and 2 October, the 20th Infantry Brigade had taken its objectives.
 It had lost 73 dead, 276 wounded and nine missing, all of whom were later accounted for as dead or wounded.
 The 532nd Engineer Boat and Shore Regiment had eight dead and 42 wounded.
 Two Americans were also killed in the Air Liaison Party.